theodi/big-data-publishing/guide/big-data-publishing.md

 As the case studies above illustrate, there is great variety in the methods used for publication of Big Open Data.
 Before exploring the most appropriate methods for a particular data set it is critical to consider the nature of the data itself, and how this may influence the choice of publication mechanism.

+If the data to be published changes rarely, or the intention is to publish static, historic snapshots of the data, then the data dump techniques described in the section below on *Publishing (Relatively) Static Data* may be most suitable.
+Conversely, if the data to be published changes regularly or is required by consumers in near real-time, the *Publishing Streaming Data* section below will be of most value.

+\[*actually break into three top-level sections: publishing many data fragments, publishing data dumps, publishing streaming data*]

 \[*Use this as the lead into different sections on static vs streaming data (need to be clear on where the distinction lies, grey areas between the two etc); mention volume and velocity and how the two inter-relate*]

 \[*question: how much of your data set will consumers actually want to use?
 How much **variety** do you have, will consumers typically want all of it?
 Example: a horizontal ecommerce site such as Amazon or Tesco.com; some consumers may want all of the core data (e.g. pricing), but others may only be interested in specific vertical segments.*]